gked/EditContext/TSF1/explainer.md

 ## Non-Goals
 It is a non-goal to completely replace existing legacy input stack on Windows as it is still used by some third party plugins.
+This proposal is not aiming to address SIP issues on other platforms.

 ## Solution
 The missing features described in the introduction should be addressed by implementing Text Services Framework (TSF1.0) in Chromium.
 TSF1.0 is currently shipped on Windows Desktop starting from version 7 and up.
 TSF1.0 implementation provides access to platform’s text intelligence services that will streamline typing experience in IME.

-## Alternatives
+## Alternatives Considered
-Windows Input stack has since evolved from TSF1.0 into what it is called a TSF3.0<sup>[1](#tsf3footnote1today)</sup>.
-We considered TSF3.0 as alternative as well but leaned towards TSF1.0.
-While not sufficiently different feature-wise, TSF3.0 API set is accessed through WinRT layer which is not available on Windows down-level, and therefore, it would be a significant challenge to port.
-To avoid having two different versions of TFS implemented, the decision was made to stay with TSF1.0 model.
+Windows Input stack has since evolved from TSF1.0 into what is called a TSF3.0<sup>[1](#tsf3footnote1today)</sup>.
+We considered TSF3.0 as an alternative as well but leaned towards TSF1.0 as it is not sufficiently different feature-wise.
+In addition, TSF3.0 APIs are accessed through WinRT layer which is not available on Windows down-level, and therefore, it would be a significant challenge to port.

 <a name="tsf3footnote1">1</a>: TSF2.0, a precursor to TSF3.0 was an in-between versions framework that was only used in non-desktop versions of Windows, which was eventually replaced by TSF3.0.
 Starting from Spring of 2017 TSF3.0 version has been unified on desktop and non-desktop versions of Windows.